 Starting a new career is challenging enough without a large student loan debt hanging over your head.
-It’s even harder if you struggle to make your debt payments.
+It’s even harder if you struggle to pay back your student debt.
 If your income, or situation, makes paying off this debt challenging or impossible, you have options available to you.

-Student loans will be discharged (forgiven) in a bankruptcy as long as it has been seven years since you last attended school at the time you make a bankruptcy filing.
+Student loans will be discharged (forgiven) in a bankruptcy as long as it has been seven years since you last attended school at the time you file for bankruptcy.
 The same seven-year cut-off applies for consumer proposals.

 Borrowers who participate in a bankruptcy-related event (including bankruptcy, filing a consumer proposal and/or participating in a province’s Orderly Payment of Debts) while in full-time study may apply for new Canada Student Loans for a maximum of three additional years.
 Also, borrowers will be eligible for interest-free status on all existing Canada Student Loans.
 Borrowers must remain in the same program of study on a full-time basis.